renahnschultz/discord-jira-bot/README.md

 # Discord Jira Bot
 It's a base for a Discord bot with connection to Jira, you can mdoficate and add another commands, another queries.
 Enjoy ;)

-You can fork that or clone to your computer and use the code to make your own bot.
+You can fork that or clone and use the code to make your own bot.

 ## Environment variables
 There's a ***.env*** example where you can see how to put your credentials from **Discord** and **Jira**, inside a .env file.